 Nowadays comic companies are no longer depending on hardcore readers for revenue, but instead thinking of everything possible to attract new readers.
 New 52, Marvel Now, etc. They’re abandoning their own continuity to give new readers a jumping off point to start.
 Marvel will cancel a title and reboot it with a #1 and a new creative team at the drop of a hat.
 DC You was even an experiment to ditch continuity altogether.
 One story featured a powerless Superman in t-shirt and jeans, another showcased regular New 52, while another featured him as a freaking New God.
 How did they connect?
 Who cares?
 Even though DC You was a SPECTACULAR failure, it’s showing that the industry is favoring creativity over continuity, where it was the exact opposite case 20 years ago.

 The easiest way for an artist to showcase that a character was a pure badass was having him smoking a cigar.
 Indoors.
 During mission briefings.
 The 60’s however was even worse.
 Reed was never considered a badass, but it was very common to see him in early Fantastic Four issues smoking a pipe while relaxing (and ignoring Sue flirting with Namor).

 Fast forward to 2016.
-Marvel is now own by Disney…and Disney mandated a no smoking policy in its comics.
+Marvel is now owned by Disney…and Disney mandates a no smoking policy in its comics.
 Sorry Wolverine.
 Sorry white Nick Fury.
 There may be some Nicorette gum out there for you.
 Even bad guys like Kingpin had to clean up their act.
 Don’t want to influence the kids while you’re running a criminal empire, right Wilson Fisk?

 3. Cheesecake/male fanservice